Is WooCommerce not sending emails from your store?

 Depending on your mailer, you’ll see statuses of:

 - Delivered (if supported by your transactional email provider)

-And you can also see any invoices that were attached to the email.
+You can also save attachments if you want to be able to see any invoices that were included in the email.

 It’s really easy to print your WooCommerce email attachments from here.

 And that’s not all!
 With WP Mail SMTP email logging, you can turn on open and click tracking to see if your customers are interacting with the emails your site is sending.